apereo/apereo.github.io/_posts/cas/2017-02-02-cas51-authn-handlers.md

 While [authentication support](https://apereo.github.io/cas/development/installation/Configuring-Authentication-Components.html)
-in CAS for a variety of systems is somewhat comprehensive and complex, a common deployment use case is the task of designing an custom authentication strategy.
+in CAS for a variety of systems is somewhat comprehensive and complex, a common deployment use case is the task of designing custom authentication schemes.
 This post describes the necessary steps needed to design and register a custom authentication strategy (i.e. `AuthenticationHandler`) in CAS `5.1.x`.

 ## Audience

 This post is intended for java developers with a basic-to-medium familiarity with Spring, Spring Boot and Spring Webflow.
 This is **NOT** a tutorial to be used verbatim via copy/paste.
 It is instead a recipe for developers to extend CAS based on specialized requirements.

 ## Design Authentication Handlers